Skip to main content

 Investing in a Vitamix blender comes with high-quality results.

 All Vitamix blenders feature an all-metal drive system that connects the motor to the blades.
-Vitamix says this increases overall durability of the blender and reduces the number of failure points.
-Every Vitamix blender has stainless steel blades and most are covered by a five-year warranty, although some models have a 10-year warranty.
+Vitamix says this increases the blender's overall durability and reduces the number of failure points.
+Every Vitamix blender has stainless steel blades, and a 5-year warranty covers most models, though some offer a 10-year warranty.

 Which Vitamix blender is the best?

 That depends on you.
-Considering the price of Vitamix blenders, you should carefully consider how you’re going to use a blender before choosing a model.
+Given the price of Vitamix blenders, you should carefully consider how you’ll use a blender before choosing a model.

 People who are new to blenders may want to consider a more basic (and less expensive) model, like the Vitamix One.
 It handles basic blending tasks but doesn't feature any special add-ons.
 A dial controls all its functions.